-- Pupils are expected to wear black leather closed toe shoes.
-Boots, trainers or other canvas type of footwear is not permitted. - Pupils can wear black / navy coats while outside.
-Sportswear, hoodies and other colour coats are not permitted. - Hair should be clean and tidy and one natural colour.
-Long hair should be tied back for safety.
-Hair ornaments are limited to a simple black hairband. - Pupils are not allowed to wear scarves at any point during the school day, inside or outside the school building. - Make Up should not be worn while at the Academy, any pupil with obvious make up will be asked to remove it. - Jewellery should not be worn, no piercings are permitted and covering this with a plaster is not acceptable. - Pupils who are not in appropriate uniform may be given an alternative provided by the school or they may be removed from lessons until the uniform infringement is corrected.
+- Ties should be pulled to the top shirt button - Shirts must be tucked in and top button done up - School skirts should not be rolled at the waist - Pupils are expected to wear black leather closed toe shoes.
+Boots, trainers or other canvas type of footwear is not permitted - When tights are worn pupils must not wear socks of any colour over the tights. - Pupils can wear black / navy coats while outside.
+Sportswear, hoodies and other coloured coats are not permitted - Pupils are not allowed to wear winter scarves at any point during the school day, inside or outside the school building - Hair should be of natural colours.
+We strongly advise that excessively long braids are not worn but if they are, they should be tied back for health and safety reasons. - Headscarves can only be word for religious purposes and should be navy or black - Make Up should not be worn while at the Academy.
+Any pupil with obvious make up will be asked to remove it - Nail varnish and false nails are not permitted - Jewellery should not be worn; no piercings are permitted and covering piercings with a plaster is not acceptable